A Deep Dive into Technical Writing Platforms for Documentation Teams

 Typical web content or document management platforms weren’t built for technical documentation.
 It’s that simple.

 If you’re trying to squeeze your product manuals and user guides into WordPress or some generic CMS, you’re probably fighting the system every day.
-Let’s talk about a better way.
+Or creating custom workarounds that will require dependence on IT forever.

 Here’s what technical writing platforms can actually do for your team: